-At the bottom of your screen you should see a gray bar with a clock at the right end and a button marked Start (Microsoft) or a picture of a Red Hat (Linux) at the left end.
+At the bottom of your screen you should see a gray bar with a clock at the right end and a or just a colorful circle button marked "Start"

+(Microsoft) or a picture of a

+gear (Linux) at the left end.
 This bar is called the task bar.
 The names of programs, or tasks, actively running in the computer appear in the middle on this gray task bar.
 Those names can be used to open the task on the screen, remove it from the screen without stopping it from running, or ending the task.

-Next to the Start button are Launchers that let you quickly start a program without need of opening the main menu.
+opening the main menu.
 You can point (without clicking) to each one and hold the mouse still for about 5 seconds to see a yellow "hint box" pop up that describes what they do.